55 Animals Found in Lakes

 Water shrews are small, semi-aquatic mammals that are found in lakes and rivers across the world.

-They have slim bodies and long tails, which help them to swim through the water.
-They have sharp claws that allow them to dig for food and webbed feet for swimming.
+They have slim bodies and long tails, which help them swim through the water.
+Sharp claws allow them to dig for food, and webbed feet allow them to swim.

 Water shrews are carnivores and feed on invertebrates, such as insect larvae, as well as small fish and amphibians.

-These animals are often seen swimming and diving near the shoreline of lakes, especially during the early morning and late evening hours.
+These animals are often seen swimming and diving near lake shorelines, especially in the early morning and late evening.

 33. BullFrog